d0ct0r-t3rm1nus/d0ct0r/README.md

 I'm ready and very willing to make myself a part of the KMD network and community efforts.
 I eagerly joined the KMD Discord channel within only days of it coming online.
 If elected I can be counted upon to remain present and involved with the Komodo community throughout my notary node upkeep and beyond.
 I'll work hard to keep my single node up and running at it's best in hopes of earning a second year of service!

-I'm a true KMD believer and with your votes I'll earn a chance to prove this!
+I'm a true KMD believer and with enough votes I'll earn the chance to prove it.

 I'm prepared to run 1 North American KMD Notary Node to the best of my ability while also assisting community members where and when possible across a full range of potential matters which I might contribute advice towards drawn from years of real world experience.